goharbor/harbor/SECURITY.md

 1. The Security Team will investigate the vulnerability and determine its effects and criticality.
 2. If the issue is not deemed to be a vulnerability, the Security Team will follow up with a detailed reason for rejection.
+3. The Security Team will initiate a conversation with the reporter within 3 business days
-3. If a vulnerability is acknowledged and the timeline for a fix is determined, the Security Team will work on a plan to communicate with the appropriate community (to be completed within 1-7 days of the report of the vulnerability), including mitigating steps that affected users can take to protect themselves until the fix is rolled out.
+4. If a vulnerability is acknowledged and the timeline for a fix is determined, the Security Team will work on a plan to communicate with the appropriate community (to be completed within 1-10 days of the report of the vulnerability), including mitigating steps that affected users can take to protect themselves until the fix is rolled out.
-4. The Security Team will also create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
+5. The Security Team will also create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
 The Security Team makes the final call on the calculated CVSS; it is better to move quickly than making the CVSS perfect.
 Issues may also be reported to [Mitre](https://cve.mitre.org/) using this [scoring calculator](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator).
-5. The Security Team will work on fixing the vulnerability and perform internal testing before preparing to roll out the fix.
+6. The Security Team will work on fixing the vulnerability and perform internal testing before preparing to roll out the fix.
-6. The Security Team will first email the fix to cncf-harbor-distributors-announce@lists.cncf.io, so that they can further test the fix and gather feedback.
+7. The Security Team will first email the fix to cncf-harbor-distributors-announce@lists.cncf.io, so that they can further test the fix and gather feedback.
 See the section **Disclosure to Private Distributors List** for details about how to join this mailing list.
-7. Once the fix is confirmed, the Security Team will patch the vulnerability in the next patch or minor release, and backport a patch release into all earlier supported releases.
+8. Once the fix is confirmed, the Security Team will patch the vulnerability in the next patch or minor release, and backport a patch release into all earlier supported releases.

+### Fix Disclosure Process
-8. The Security Team publishes an [advisory](https://github.com/goharbor/harbor/security/advisories) to the Harbor community via GitHub.
+The Security Team publishes an [advisory](https://github.com/goharbor/harbor/security/advisories) to the Harbor community via GitHub.
 In most cases, additional communication via Slack, Twitter, blog and other channels will assist in educating Harbor users and rolling out the patched release to affected users.

+The Security Team will also publish any mitigating steps users can take until the fix can be applied to their Harbor instances.

 ## Mailing lists
 - Use cncf-harbor-security@lists.cncf.io to report security concerns.
 Received by Product Security Team members, and used by the security team to discuss security issues and fixes.
-- Join cncf-harbor-distributors-announce@lists.cncf.io for early private information on security patch releases.
+- Join cncf-harbor-distributors-announce@lists.cncf.io for early private information, including mitigating steps, on security patch releases.
 See below for information on how Harbor distributors can apply to join this list.

 ## Disclosure to Harbor Distributors List
 This private list is intended to be used primarily to provide actionable information to multiple distributor projects at once.
 This list is not intended to inform individuals about security issues.